Proudly Serving Colorado Springs and South Denver

 Lastly, keep your home’s temperature above freezing, even when you’re away.
 A smart thermostat can help maintain a minimum temperature of at least 10 degrees Celsius, ensuring warm water circulates through pipes and prevents freezing damage.

-Ensure exposed pipes are properly insulated
+Ensure exposed pipes are properly insulated.

 The key takeaway here is that protecting your home from water damage in cold weather is an active process that requires vigilance and regular maintenance.
-By taking these steps, you can enjoy the winter months without the stress and worry of potential water damage.
+By taking these steps, you can enjoy winter without the stress and worry of potential water damage.

 Use Technology to Your Advantage